nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

 Program both development kits with the :ref:`ot_cli_sample` sample or program both of them with the :ref:`ot_coprocessor_sample` sample.
 See the sample's page for details.

-After programming the DKs and turning them on, both devices will be pre-commissioned and will form a Thread network.
+After programming the DKs and turning them on, both devices will be precommissioned and will form a Thread network.
 This network needs to be manually disabled.

 .. _thread_ot_commissioning_configuring_on-mesh_disabling: